Politics of Guyana: Legislative branch

 Legislative power of Guyana rests in a unicameral National Assembly.
 In 2001 the makeup of the National Assembly was reformed.
 Now 25 members are elected via proportional representation from 10 Geographic Constituencies.
 Additionally 40 members are chosen also on the basis of proportional representation from National lists named by the political parties.

 The president may dissolve the assembly and call new elections at any time, but no later than 5 years from its first sitting.

-Political parties and elections
+Political parties

+Elections

+Guyana was ranked 6th least electoral democracy in the Americas according to V-Dem Democracy indices for year 2024.

 Judicial branch

 The highest judicial body is the Court of Appeal, headed by a chancellor of the judiciary.
 The second level is the High Court, presided over by Chief Justice of Guyana.
+There are also the Five Justices of Appeal, governing the Court of Appeal.
 The chancellor and the chief justice are appointed by the president.
 The Audit Office of Guyana (AOG) is the country's Supreme Audit Institution (SAI).

 Administrative divisions

 For administrative purposes, Guyana is divided into 10 regions, each headed by a chairman who presides over a regional democratic council.
 Local communities are administered by village or city councils.
 The regions are Barima-Waini, Cuyuni-Mazaruni, Demerara-Mahaica, East Berbice-Corentyne, Essequibo Islands-West Demerara, Mahaica-Berbice, Pomeroon-Supenaam, Potaro-Siparuni, Upper Demerara-Berbice and Upper Takutu-Upper Essequibo.